-The main handicapped-accessible entrance to Jackson Library is located at the EUC-Library Connector entrance.
-A ramp extends the length of the connector corridor between the library and the Elliott Center for easy access to both facilities.
+The main handicapped-accessible entrance to Jackson Library is located at the EUC-Library Connector entrance, facing Stirling Street and the Walker Avenue Parking Deck.
+An accessible ramp extends the length of the connector corridor between Jackson Library and the Elliott University Center for easy access to both facilities.

-A secondary handicapped-accessible entrance to Jackson Library is located on the north side of the tower facing the service drive area between the library and the dining hall.
+A secondary handicapped-accessible entrance to Jackson Library is located on the north side of the tower facing the service drive area between the Jackson Library and the UNCG Dining Hall/Moran Commons.
 Handicapped parking is available in the loading dock area at the end of the service drive.
 A call button is provided at the secondary entrance to alert library staff to unlock the door.
-Patrons using this door should stop by the Check Out Desk prior to leaving the library.
-This entrance is not available during 24/5 operating hours, Mondays - Fridays 11:45 pm – 7:30 am.
+Patrons using this door to exit the building should stop by the Check Out Desk prior to leaving the library.

 For an overview of campus accessibility routes and building entrances, please see the UNCG Campus Accessibility Map.